Foundations of a Compositional Systems Biology: Templates for multiscale cellular modeling

-One challenge in multi-scale modeling lies in determining when to coarse-grain complex processes and when to revert to detailed molecular parts (Fig. \ref{fig:self_organized_process}).
-Coarse-grained processes allow for more intuitive modeling at a scale that matches experimental observations, can integrate macroscopic variables, and is computationally less-expensive.
-This decision is crucial for capturing the dynamics of self-organized biomolecular systems, which rise from independent molecular processes, but through their composition determine an organization that can be abstracted from its molecular grounding.
+A key challenge in multiscale modeling is determining when to coarse-grain complex molecular processes and when to revert to more detailed representations (Fig. \ref{fig:self_organized_process}).
+Coarse-grained processes allow for more intuitive modeling at a scale that matches experimental observations, can integrate macroscopic data types, and is computationally less-expensive.
+This decision of when to coarse-grain is crucial for capturing the dynamics of self-organized biomolecular systems, which emerge from independent molecular processes and form higher-level structures with new properties.

-Self-organized molecular processes form when composites of molecular processes harness external energy gradients, and use these to maintain order far from equilibrium.
-In this state, energy flows create work energy that maintains the system's organization \cite{morowitz1979energy}, much like a hydroelectric dam or a fluid vortex.
-When such processes form, we may want to identify them as emergent self-organized processes that have their own properties, and abstract away the underlying molecular processes from which they emerge \cite{hoel2013quantifying}.
-A self-organized process would have an entropy port, to release into the environment, and a work energy port, which feeds off the external gradient.
-However, as the external gradient depletes, a molecule system decays back to equilibrium and the self-organized process ceases to exist, and is replaced again by independent molecular processes.
+Self-organized processes arise when molecular compositions harness external energy gradients to maintain order far from equilibrium \cite{morowitz1979energy}.
+When such processes form, we may want to identify them as emergent self-organized processes that have their own properties, and abstract away the underlying molecular processes and extra degrees of freedom from which they emerge.
+A self-organized process would have a thermal port, to release heat into the environment, and a work energy port, which taps into external gradients to drive sustained nonequilibrium organization.
+As the external gradient depletes, the non-equilbrium molecular system decays back to equilibrium and the self-organized process ceases to exist, replaced again by independent molecular processes.